msppstata/quant1/03-Get-help.md

 A minimal reproducible example consists of the following items :
 - A minimal dataset, necessary to reproduce the error
 - The minimal (runnable) code necessary to reproduce the error, which can be run on the given dataset.
-- The necessary information on the STATA version and system it is run on.
+- The necessary information on the Stata version and system it is run on.
-- In case of random processes, a seed (set by `set seed`) for reproducibility

 ### Example
 #### Provide a minimal dataset